-Answer: The treatment of urinary stone / kidney stone (kidney stone) depends on the size of the stone and where it is located.
+Answer: The treatment of urinary stone/kidney stone (kidney stone) depends on the size of the stone and where it is located.
 Most of the people (80%) have 6 mm or smaller stones. l Stones 6 mm or smaller pass on their own or with medication in most (80%) people.
-Stones 10 mm or larger are less likely to pass on their own, so Or such a small stone which does not come out by itself (stuck stone) is removed by operation.
+Stones 10 mm or larger are less likely to pass on their own, so such a small stone that does not come out by itself (stuck stone) is removed by operation.

 Answer:

-Unbearable pain in the side of the back or lower abdomen (sevier flank pain)
+Unbearable pain in the side of the back or lower abdomen (severe flank pain)

 Vomiting or the urge to vomit.